DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Calibration/calibration.rst

 In the final node, the user has to specify the reference accumulation node, so, the results then can be used for calibration.
 Also, as the calibration algorithm will use an optimization based method to obtain the calibration results, the user needs to choose the used cost function.
 In case of using a 3D camera and 3D picking, it is a better option to use the RPDepth cost function as our experiments show better results for this cost function.
 However, note that when using RPDepth, you will need to set the option "using the point cloud" in the accumulation mode.
 By running the calibration node in the final mode, the calibration results will be obtained.
-More specifically, the main outputs of the final mode are the camera to gripper and base to board 3D transformations in the eye-in-hand scenario.
-This will be camera to base and gripper to board 3D transfromations in the eye-to-hand scenario.
-These transformations then can be used in the picking flowchart for differnt robot picking operations.
+More specifically, the main outputs of the final mode are the camera to gripper (TCP) and base to board (world) 3D transformations in the eye-in-hand scenario.
+This will be camera to base and gripper (TCP) to board 3D transfromations in the eye-to-hand scenario.
+These transformations then can be used in the picking flowchart for different robot picking operations.

 Another existing mode for calibration mode is the load mode which simply loads the result file saved in the final mode.
 This can be used to visualize the result of the calibration without a need to run the previous nodes.